LastZactionHero/part_finder/pcb_part_finder/api/CSV_MIGRATION.md

 2. Ensure all necessary imports are present and unused imports are removed.
 Run a linter (like flake8 or ruff) and address any issues.
 3. Review logging messages across the modules to ensure they provide clear information about the queue polling, project processing stages, database interactions, and errors.
 4. Review the `Dockerfile.api`.
 Since the queue worker (`python -m pcb_part_finder queue`) no longer relies on the `projects/queue` and `projects/finished` directories for its core operation, consider if the `COPY projects/ projects/` line and the `RUN mkdir -p /app/projects/queue /app/projects/finished` lines are still necessary. *Decision: Keep them for now if the API might still use them for upload/download staging, but note they are not needed by `queue.py` itself.*
-5. Prepare instructions for an integration test:
-    - Ensure the database is running and the schema (`init.sql`) is applied.
-    - Ensure necessary environment variables (`DATABASE_URL`, API keys for LLM/Mouser) are set.
-    - Start the API server (if needed for project creation).
-    - Create a test project using the API, ensuring its initial status is 'queued' and it has some BOM items.
-Note the `project_id`.
-    - Run the queue worker: `python -m pcb_part_finder.core.queue`
-    - Monitor the logs of the queue worker.
-    - Check the database: Verify the project's status progresses ('queued' -> 'processing' -> 'complete'/'failed').
-Verify `start_time` and `end_time` are populated.
-Verify `bom_item_matches` and `components` tables contain the expected results.

 Context Files:
 - All modified Python files in `pcb_part_finder/core/`